Interactive Brokers Review 2026: The Pro Broker's Moat

 Other costs to know:

-- Bonds: 10 basis points x face value
+- Bonds: 10 basis points × face value

-- International market data: paid subscriptions, typically $5-30/month per exchange
+- International market data: paid subscriptions, typically $5–30/month per exchange, sometimes more for Level II

-The margin rate comparison is the headline.
-At 5.14% for a $50K margin loan on Pro, IBKR charges roughly half what Schwab or Fidelity do (both around 12-13%).
-On a $500K margin balance, the difference is $35,000+ per year.
-Cash interest tells the same story — Schwab pays a fraction of what IBKR returns on uninvested cash.
+The margin-rate comparison is still the headline.
+At 5.14% for a $50K margin loan on Pro, IBKR charges roughly half what Schwab or Fidelity do (both around 11–13% at the under-$100K tier after the Fed cut).
+On a $500K margin balance, the difference is still over $30,000 per year.
+Cash interest tells the same story — Schwab pays 0.05% on bank-swept cash, IBKR pays 3.14%.
+We work the dollar implications below.

 What You Can Trade